KarthickRamani/azure-docs/articles/storage/common/storage-import-export-data-to-blobs.md

     - Select the carrier from the dropdown list.
     - Enter a valid carrier account number that you have created with that carrier.
 Microsoft uses this account to ship the drives back to you once your import job is complete.
 If you do not have an account number, create a [FedEx](http://www.fedex.com/us/oadr/) or [DHL](http://www.dhl.com/) carrier account.

+         [!TIP]
+           > In case of not having an account number, you may create an individual waybill to send the disk to Microsoft.
+Use a Dummy                  Account number in the column with your carrier name (Example: 111111-Bluedart).
+Once the job is complete, Microsoft                    will contact you to create a return waybill.

     - Provide a complete and valid contact name, phone, email, street address, city, zip, state/province and country/region.

         > [!TIP]